Nigeria receives world's first registered Covid-19 vaccine from Russia

-The federal government of Nigeria was handed samples of the first Covid-19 vaccine that Russia had registered last month, by a delegation headed by the Russian ambassador in Nigeria.
+The federal government of Nigeria was handed samples of the first Covid-19 vaccine that Russia registered last month, by a delegation headed by the Russian ambassador in Nigeria.

-Nigerian Minister of Health, Osagie Ehanire received on Friday samples of the first officially registered Covid-19 vaccine Sputnik V, from Russian Ambassador to Nigeria, Alexey Shebarshin.
+On Friday, the Nigerian Minister of Health, Osagie Ehanire, received samples of the first officially registered Covid-19 vaccine, 'Sputnik V', from the Russian Ambassador to Nigeria, Alexey Shebarshin.

 Shebarshin presented the samples with a guiding aide memoir that will help Nigerian medical teams while conducting further research, as the vaccine will be subject to studies by professional institutes in Nigeria.

 The Russian ambassador suggested that Nigeria puts together a team to cooperate with the embassy in order to start implementing human trials.
 He added this collaboration doesn't have to be applied only with Covid-19 related issues, but in several areas where the Russians have expertise.